davrot/vaultwardenub/README.md

 # Disable YubiCo and Duo special support

 Use the admin console to disable them.
-We only want tot use the FIDO2 Webauth mode.
+We only want to use the FIDO2 Webauth mode.

 # Options to think about: